 Depending on the glaze used and your wine preferences, a variety of VRV wines will pair nicely with your holiday Ham.
-The Pinot Gris with just a touch of sweetness works well with a slightly salty ham.
-For a ham with a sweet glaze, uncork a bottle of the Rosé.
-The dry styled Rosé will work in harmony with the sweetness of the glaze.
-If you prefer a red wine then our soft and fruit-forward Merlot will be a wonderful choice that works perfectly with the subtle flavors of the ham.
+For a ham with a sweet glaze, open a bottle of our Rosé, as this dry Rosé will work in harmony with the sweetness of the glaze.
+If you prefer a medium-bodied red wine, then our soft and fruit-forward Cabernet Franc will be a wonderful choice that works perfectly with the subtle flavors of the ham.

 Recipe: Ham Three Ways from Epicurious

-For vegetarian dishes or light protein dishes (chicken or fish) try pairing with our White Hall Viognier.
+For vegetarian dishes or light protein dishes (chicken or fish), try pairing with our Viognier.
 The subtle floral and citrus notes and crisp finish will be a perfect accompaniment to these dishes without overwhelming them.
-For heartier dishes (meat with a sauce or duck) pair with the Merlot which is nicely balanced, not too dry but offers plenty of complexity and backbone.
+For heartier dishes (meat with a sauce or duck), pair with the Cabernet Franc which is nicely balanced, and not too dry, but offers plenty of complexity and backbone.

 Pair with: Petit Verdot

-If a nice prime rib is your choice for the special occasion, then we’ve got the wine to go with.
-Our Petit Verdot will bring out the best in your meal.
-This fully oaked single varietal, Petit Verdot has enough body and tannin to stand up to the full flavors found in the dish, with enough soft fruit to add the perfect complement.
+If a nice Prime Rib or Beef Tenderloin is your choice for the special occasion, then we’ve got the wine to go with it.
+Virginia’s “Big Red,” Petit Verdot, will bring out the best in your meal.
+This fully oaked single varietal has enough body and tannins to stand up to the full flavors found in great beef, with enough soft fruit to add the perfect complement.

 Pair with: Petit Verdot